leminhtuan2015/Today-I-Learn/tool_video/YT.md

   * I like to keep my titles as short as I can

 #### Description
+  * Your videos description is **VERY** important
+  * Because Google and YouTube can’t “listen” to videos, they rely on your text description to determine your video’s content.
   * Put your keyword at the beginning of the description
+  * Include your keyword in the first 25 words, Include your keyword 3-4 times
+  * Make the description at least 250-words
   * Only the first 55 to 70 characters of the description are actually displayed by YouTube
   * Make sure you have your main keyword and parts of the other keywords in the first 2 lines